International Endometriosis Patient Conference 2021 Coverage

 The conference continued with a session on adolescent and familial endometriosis.
 Dr. Martin introduced the panel, which included Dr. Simone Ferrero, Associate Professor of Obstetrics and Gynecology at the University of Genova in Italy, Dr. Shan Biscette, Assistant Professor in the Department of OB-GYN at the University of Louisville School of Medicine, and five endometriosis patients, identical twin sisters Lane and Neve Rechan, their mother Meredithe Rechan, Anna Hagood, and Charlotte Woska.

-After the patients powerfully shared their own stories, they agreed that killer cramps are not normal and point to the presence of an underlying problem.
+After the patients powerfully shared their own stories, they agreed that killer cramps are not normal and pointed to the presence of an underlying problem.
 No management or treatment works for all patients, the panel concluded, adding that early surgery is important but may increase the need for repeat surgeries.

 How to talk to your doctor about endometriosis